 A working example of a Daikin altherma 'Low temperature' air source heat pump system can be viewed at Griffiths Energy Efficiency Centre.

 High Temperature heat pumps - 'High Temp' heat pumps can generate water temperatures of up to 80ºC.

 This system is suited to older or harder to heat properties where insulation improvements cannot be made to the fabric of the building, the higher temperatures of the system means that it can be installed onto existing central heating systems without the need to upgrade heat emitters.

 A high temperature heat pump is currently being used to heat Griffiths heat quarters, the system can be viewed at our energy efficiency centre on the high street Burton Latimer.

 Hybrid heat pumps - The amalgamation of a low temperature air source heat pump system and a modulating condensing boiler, providing 'High and Low' temperature outputs.

 The hybrid system offers the best of both worlds...Renewable energy heating during milder winter days, with a familiar condensing gas boiler providing supplementary heating during cold winter months.

 Please visit our dedicated Hybrid heat pump page for further information.

-Griffiths are proud to be a Daikin D1+ accredited installer, we can offer an extended 5 year parts and labour warranty on all our installations.
+Griffiths are proud to be a Daikin Sustainable Home Expert.
+We can offer an extended 5 year parts and labour warranty on all our installations.
 Our service department specialist in the maintenance and repair of Daikin's Altherma system.